dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 ### finished

-Date the batch was finished (may still have errors)
+Date the batch was finished, if it has finished (may still have errors)

 |domain|range|readonly|writeonly|